The switch is on!

 How the Postmates acquisition could affect Uber’s rideshare and delivery services

 Let’s face it.
 Uber wouldn’t bother to pay all that cash for a company if it didn’t see the good that would come from it.
 One of the many benefits for Uber through this acquisition is access to a whole population of drivers at a time when the company is working hard to get people to drive.
-See more about the incentives they’ve been offering to delivery drivers in this Gridwise article.
+See more about the Uber incentives for drivers.

 An automatic influx of drivers from Postmates could provide the solution to Uber’s driver shortage problem on both sides of the business.
 Some delivery drivers might make the move over to rideshare, since it’s relatively easy for qualified drivers to switch back and forth between moving delivery items and carrying passengers on the Uber app.